allisonking/weasley-clock-ios/README.md

 When clicking on a cell in the table view, there will be a segue to a table view controller with a list of database entries.
 These entries are all pulled from Parse, with the ability to pull down on the table to refresh in case something was added while the user was on the screen.
 The current entries are all names I put into the database already with locations.

 After clicking on a cell in the table view, the 'save' button will become enabled.
-The highlighted row will be saved when the user clicks `save' and added to the clock view and table view in the All Members Clock view controller.
+The highlighted row will be saved when the user clicks 'save' and added to the clock view and table view in the All Members Clock view controller.
 Up to six members can be added (I chose six so that it would not clutter up the clock).

 ## My Clock Screen
 ![alt text](my_clock.png "My clock")